jac0be/PatternAnalysis-2025/recognition/Flan_T5_s45893623/README.md

 The training loss curve shows a steep drop during the first ~2,000 steps, indicating that the model rapidly learns the relationship between reports and their summaries.
 This is not a suprise, considering the richness of each epoch.
 After this convergence, however, we begin to see diminishing returns, with loss slowly decreasing.
 This reflects smaller refinements to phrasing and style.

 Note that the periodic spikes at the start of each epoch are an artefact of gradient accumulation rather than training instability.
-Because the model accumulates gradients for several batches before performing the first optimiser step, the logged loss during these early batches is divided by the accumulation factor which artificially inflates it.
+Because the model accumulates gradients for several batches before performing the first optimiser step, it computes loss using weights that have not yet been updated.
+As a result, the logged loss appears higher during these early batches and then drops quickly once the first few updates occur.

 ### 7.2 Validation